osiriswd/k8srbd/README.md

 The above steps are validated under CentOS 7(kernel 4.20.7).

 Put rbdunmapall in /usr/local/sbin/ and give it a chmod +x.
-Put k8srbd.service in /usr/lib/systemd/system/ and systemctl daemon-reload && systemctl enable k8srbd
+Put k8srbd.service in /usr/lib/systemd/system/, then systemctl daemon-reload && systemctl enable k8srbd